MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

  > [!IMPORTANT]
  > Blocking an account can take up to 24 hours to take effect.
 If you need to immediately prevent a user's sign-in access, you should [reset their password](reset-passwords.md) and then initiate a one-time event that will sign them out of Office 365 sessions across all devices.
 See [Sign out now!](#sign-out-now)

-To block a user from signing in and accessing Office 365 data:
+### Use the new admin center to block a user from signing in and accessing Office 365 data

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"